EstesJL/EstesJL.github.io/_posts/gigify.md

 ## Questions?

 Found a bug or aren't quite sure how something works?
 By all means [file a GitHub Issue](https://github.com/TaylanTatli/Moon/issues/new).
 And if you make something cool with this theme feel free to let me know.

----

-## License

-This theme is free and open source software, distributed under the MIT License.
-So feel free to use this Jekyll theme on your site without linking back to me or including a disclaimer.